 - Take progress pictures every month

-More than anything, muscle growth requires patience since it is a fairly slow process.
+More than anything, muscle growth requires patience since it is a fairly slow process, especially for the more advanced lifters.
 This makes tracking your progress all the more important to keep you motivated and trust your muscle growth plan!

 Frequently Asked Questions